Pareto optimal multi-robot motion planning

 By Theorem \ref{thm:kru1}, $\Lim{p\to+\infty}\bigcup_{\tilde x\in(x+h_p\mathcal B)\cap\textbf{X}^p}E_{v^p_\infty}(\tilde x)$ exists for any $x\in\textbf{X}$ and equals to $E_{v^*}(x)$.
 Hence, it holds that $ \forall x\in\textbf{X}, \Lim{p\to+\infty}\bigcup_{\tilde x\in(x+h_p\mathcal B)\cap\textbf{X}^p}E_{v^p_{\bar n_p}}(\tilde x)=E_{v^*}(x)$.
 Then the theorem is proven.

 \end{subsection}

 \end{section}

 \begin{section}{Conclusion} In this paper, a numerical algorithm is proposed to find the Pareto optimal solution of a class of multi-robot motion planning problems.
-The consistent approximation of the algorithm is guaranteed using set-valued analysis. \cmb{A set of real-world experiments and computer simulations are conducted to assess the anytime property.} There are a couple of interesting problems to solve in the future.
+The consistent approximation of the algorithm is guaranteed using set-valued analysis.
+A set of experiments on an indoor multi-robot platform and computer simulations are conducted to assess the anytime property.
+There are a couple of interesting problems to solve in the future.
 First, the proposed algorithm is centralized.
-It is of interest to study distributed implementation. \cmb{Second, it is interesting to find more efficient ways to construct set-valued dynamics and perform value iteration.} \end{section}
+It is of interest to study distributed implementation.
+Second, it is interesting to find more efficient ways to construct set-valued dynamics and perform value iteration. \end{section}

-\begin{IEEEbiography} [{ }]{Guoxiang Zhao} is a PhD student in the School of Electrical Engineering and Computer Science at the Pennsylvania State University.
-He received the B.E. in mechanical engineering from Shanghai Jiao Tong University, Shanghai, China, in 2014 and the M.S. degree in mechanical engineering from Purdue University, West Lafayette, IN, in 2015.
-His research interests mainly focus on multi-robot motion planning. \end{IEEEbiography}